wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

   check request.getHeader(headerName)
   ```

-### Checking whether a header is present in the request
+### Check whether a header is present in the request

 Applications sometimes need to check the availability of a header before proceeding to something like reading the header value.
 You can use the  `hasHeader`  function in the `request` object for this purpose.